Connect with us

 MCA’s Chan Quin Er says if the Minister’s Order simply raises the wage cap from RM2,000 to RM3,000, a class of women workers will still be excluded from maternity leave protection.

-Chan Quin Er is an MCA central committee member and a lawyer.
+Chan Quin Er is secretary-general of Wanita MCA.
 Picture from Chan Quin Er's Facebook page.

 KUALA LUMPUR, March 23 – An MCA leader today expressed concern that the repeal of a provision in proposed amendments to the Employment Act 1955 would jeopardise legal entitlement to any paid maternity leave for women earning above RM2,000 a month.